gdmarmerola/gdmarmerola.github.io/_posts/2018-01-29-ts-for-bayesian-optim.md

 gp.fit(x_observed.reshape(-1,1), y_observed)
 ```

 When we call the `.fit()` method, the GP infers a posterior distribution over functions, given the smoothness constraints given by the kernel.
-The `gp` object can return the posterior mean an variance for grid in our search space:
+The `gp` object can return the posterior means and variances for a grid in our search space:

 ```python
 # let us check the learned model over all of the input space